MisterJulsen/MinecraftCommunityServer/rules.md

 > **DEFINITION:** All locations that are accessible or intended for public usage or are connected to the server's global infrastructure (e.g. road, rail).

 - ### Usage
-  Public areas are accessible to all players.
+  Public areas should be accessible to all players.
 Respect the existing infrastructure and buildings and do not change anything without permission.
 Avoid destruction!
 - ### Coordination
-  Major changes or construction projects in public areas (e.g. highway roads, train stations) must be coordinated in advance with the community or the server management.
+  Major changes or construction projects in public areas (e.g. highway roads, train stations) must be coordinated with the community or the server staff.
 - ### Design and functionality
   Structures in public areas should be accessible and aesthetically pleasing.
 Chaos, destruction and uncoordinated constructions must be avoided.
 - ### Connection to infrastructure
-  All public buildings (e.g. train stations, bridges) that should be connected to the public infrastructure, especially if it is a global and sensitive system (like the public rail network), must first be communicated with the responsible authorities or the server management.
+  All public buildings (e.g. train stations, bridges) that are connected to the public infrastructure (especially the public rail network) must be approved by responsible authorities or the server staff.

 ## Server resource usage

 > [!WARNING]
-> The server management reserves the right to unload loaded chunks or disable resource-intensive machines/constructions if this improves the server performance.
+> The server staff reserves the right to unload chunks or disable resource-intensive machines/constructions if causing the performance issues.

 - ### Chunk loading
-  Chunkloaders are allowed, but should be used very sparingly.
+  Chunkloaders are allowed, use them sparingly.
 - ### Machines
-  Please switch off machines that do not need to be permanently active or that lead to high resource usage!
+  Switch off machines that don't need to run permanently or that cause high resource usage!
 - ### Entities
-  Optimize your farms and use as few entities as possible.
-The use of villagers should be **minimized**!
+  Use as few entities as possible.
+Minimize the usage of villagers!
-- ### BlockEntities
+- ### Block Entities
-  Reduce BlockEntities as much as possible.
-Avoid long cable connections with blocks and use overhead wires from Immersive Engineering instead, for example.
-(Only the connectors are BlockEntities there and these wires are more aesthetic anyway)
+  Reduce Block Entities.
+Avoid long cable connections with blocks, use overhead wires (e.g. Immersive Engineering) instead.
 - ### Crashing the server
   Please do not intentionally crash the server.
 Mistakes can happen.